BSD-Programming-Workshop/aws-terraform-ansible-ipsec-haproxy-lab/README.md

 - **Staging Environment**: 10.2.0.0/16 VPC in Staging Account
 - **Production Environment**: 10.3.0.0/16 VPC in Production Account

-**Future Enhancement**: The Network Account is provisioned but not currently used.
+**Future Enhancement**: The Network Account is not currently used.
 It's reserved for potential centralized networking services like:
 - Transit Gateway for inter-VPC connectivity
 - Centralized NAT Gateways
 - Shared VPC endpoints